Asymmetric node placement in fiber-based quantum networks: Conclusion

 \section{Conclusion}

 We have investigated how the asymmetric placement of nodes in a quantum network can affect network performance.
 Specifically, we have studied the effect of asymmetric midpoint placement on heralded entanglement generation and of asymmetric repeater placement on SWAP-ASAP repeater chains in which repeaters can generate entanglement with both neighboring nodes in parallel.
 In both cases we have observed a remarkable resilience against small amounts of asymmetry, even though performance can be expected to degrade significantly as asymmetry is increased further.
-While for the midpoint placement the cycle time will be directly affected when asymmetry is introduced, the success probability and fidelity have a vanishing first derivative.
+While for the midpoint placement the cycle time will be directly affected when asymmetry is introduced, the success probability and fidelity have vanishing first derivatives.
 Similarly, for repeater chains, both the generation duration and QBER appear to have vanishing first derivatives with respect to asymmetry in repeater placement.
 Whether the first derivatives also vanish for repeater chains in which parallel entanglement generation is not possible remains an open question.
-The same is true for repeater chains that do not execute a SWAP-ASAP protocol but instead, for example, execute a protocol that includes entanglement distillation. \\
+The same is true for repeater chains that do not execute a SWAP-ASAP protocol but instead, for example, execute a protocol that includes entanglement distillation.
+Furthermore, we have assumed a specific form of asymmetric node placement (see Figure~\ref{fig:chain_node_locations}).
+An interesting direction for further research is to compare these chains to real-world fiber infrastructure and investigate if our conclusions still hold when asymmetric chains are generated through different means, e.g., randomly. \\